cakephp/docs/en/core-libraries/helpers/cache.rst

 By setting ``callbacks => true`` you tell CacheHelper that you want the generated files to create the components and models for the controller.
-As well as, fire the component initialize, controller beforeFilter, and component startup callbacks.
+Additionally, fire the component initialize, controller beforeFilter, and component startup callbacks.

 .. note::